reframe-hpc/hpctools/docs/source/perftools.rst

       instrumented program execution.
     * Reveal - Reveal helps to identify top time consuming loops, with compiler feedback on dependency and vectorization.
+    * pat_view - a graphical analysis tool that can be used to view CrayPat data. pat_view takes as input several ap2 data sets and creates either a graph or the raw data of the scaling information for the input data.

 .. include:: perftools_patrun.rst